voxel51/fiftyone/docs/source/user_guide/dataset_creation/datasets.rst

             <uuid2>.json
             ...

 One label file for all images.
-Image filepaths are stored in labels as streams:
+The label file contains all of the metadata and labels associated with every image.
+In this case, there needs to be additional information provided in the label file to match labels to images.
+Specifically the image filepath corresponding to a label must be stored as the stream
+attribute:

 .. code-block:: text